ci010/electron-vue-next/docs/index.md

 If the **bump version PR** is approved and merged to master, it will auto build and release to github release.

 **If you want to disable this github action release process, just remove the [.github/workflows/build.yml](/.github/workflows/build.yml) file.**

+### AutoUpdate Support

+This boilerplate include the [electron-updater](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) as dependencies by default.
+You can follow the [electron-builder](https://github.com/electron-userland/electron-builder) guideline to implement the autoUpdate process.